pyMelo/RankingCoherence/Readme.md

     sentiment_text.py
 spark-submit --jars gcs-connector-hadoop3-latest.jar sentiment_text.py
 ```
-The above script was used in the absence of clusters due to issues regarding the use of the NLTK library, as each node on the clusters needed to have
+The above script was used in the absence of clusters due to issues regarding the use of the NLTK library, as each node on the clusters needed to have the dictionary itself.
 ### **3. In-Depth Analysis of Reviews**
 To calculate the number of words in reviews and analyze the relationship between **positive and negative comments** and the number of words used, we ran the following command on **Google Cloud Dataproc**: